KAI.AI Calendar

 Transform a reminders-centric system into a calendar-first, AI-supported planning experience

-I shifted the product from a reminders-centric system to a calendar-first planning experience by removing reminders entirely and establishing the calendar as the single source of truth.
-I then integrated AI chat directly into the calendar, allowing educators to create and edit events conversationally while retaining full manual control.
+I led the initiative to shift the product from a reminders-centric system to a calendar-first planning experience by removing reminders entirely and establishing the calendar as the single source of truth.
+We then integrated AI chat directly into the calendar, allowing educators to create and edit events conversationally while retaining full manual control.
 This approach reduced complexity and better aligned the experience with how educators naturally plan their schedules.

 Design Solutions